fsbondtec/kicad-mcp/README.md

 ### 4. Restart Your MCP Client

 Close and reopen your MCP client to load the new configuration.

-### 5. KiCad API

-To use the Highlight Tools KiCad API needs to be activated in KiCad:
-- open Project -> Settings -> Plugins -> tick activate KiCad API -> OK

 ## Understanding MCP Components